neilrae/solid-links/README.md

 However, using the Solside IDE (https://jeff-zucker.github.io/solid-ide/) lets you load and work with a much broader set of formats.

 Writing to Solid is still being worked on to simplify the process - particularly to allow web developers to reuse their current knowledge, without facing a steep learning curve to understand RDF and ontologies.
-To see how it works under the hood - the Solside file-client.js code is a good start: https://github.com/jeff-zucker/solid-ide/blob/master/solid-file-client.js
+The Solid REST API spec is here: https://github.com/solid/solid-spec/blob/master/api-rest.md

 LDFlex (https://github.com/solid/query-ldflex) holds promise for allowing developers to simply work with Linked Data in a JSON-LD context - see the article here: https://ruben.verborgh.org/blog/2018/12/28/designing-a-linked-data-developer-experience/